History of the Aether Theory

 waves.

-discard the perfectly intuitive and sound notion that aether serves as the
+physicists discard the perfectly intuitive and sound notion, whereby aether

-medium for the propagation of light while claiming that the emptiness of
+serves as the medium for the propagation of light, while claiming that the

-space is filled with all kinds of stuff like quantum particle-pair
+emptiness of space is filled with all kinds of stuff like quantum

-formation, various entities continually popping in and out of existence,
+particle-pair formation, and various entities continually popping in and out

-and, of course, vacuum energy.
-But note that these things are not just
+of existence, and, of course, vacuum energy.
+But note, these things are not

-scattered around randomly in “empty” space.
-They permeate all space.
+just scattered around randomly in “empty” space.
+They permeate all

-Physicist Robert Oerter explains, in his book A Theory of Almost
+space.
+Physicist Robert Oerter, in his book A Theory of Almost Everything,

-Everything, that there are harmonic oscillators, one at each point
+explains that there are harmonic oscillators, one at each point in

-in space, wherever there are quantum fields (which happens to be
+space, wherever there are quantum fields (which happens to be most

-most everywhere).
-In otherwise empty space, these oscillators are pulsating
+everywhere).
+In what is otherwise empty space, these oscillators are

-in their lowest energy state.
-“We know, however, that a harmonic
+pulsating in their lowest energy state.
+“We know, however, that a

-oscillator has some energy even in its lowest energy state.
-This [what
+harmonic oscillator has some energy even in its lowest energy state.

 Robert Oerter leaves no room for doubt; there are entities at every